HL7/US-Core/source/pages/_includes/us-core-encounter-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations and search parameter [modifiers], [comparators], [chains] and [composites] SHALL be supported.  the  modifiers, comparators, chains and composites that are listed as optional SHOULD be supported.:
+The following search parameters, search parameter combinations SHALL be supported.
+Any listed search parameter [modifiers], [comparators], [chains] and [composites] SHALL also be supported UNLESS they are listed as "optional" in which case they SHOULD be supported.:

 1. **SHALL** support fetching an encounter using the **[`_id`](SearchParameter-us-core-encounter-id.html)** search parameter: